jamaicaesgana0417-art/my-first-repository/README.md

 # my-first-repository

 Hi!
-My name is Jamaica Esgana
-I am a Bachelor of Science in Information Technology student Section 2E.
+My name is Jamaica Esgana, I am a Bachelor of Science in Information Technology student Section 2E.

 I am interested in learning programming, web development, and other technologies to build a strong foundation in IT.